Join us in celebrating Earth Day.

-Earth Day is celebrated every year on April 22nd and was created to flood the world with hope, optimism and action, all around our beautiful planet Earth.
+The first Earth Day was introduced in 1970 to flood the world with hope, optimism and action for our beautiful planet Earth.

 How can you help save our planet?

 Going green and doing your bit to save our planet is easier than you may think.